 St. Thomas is the busiest of the U.S. Virgin Islands, with plenty of diversions to cater to kids of all ages.
 There’s a bustling port, superb shopping, eclectic eateries, happening nightlife, and, of course, famous beaches, brimming with water sports for good measure.

-For beach time, families will want to make way for Magens Bay, a gorgeous seaside setting complete with sparkling turquoise seas, powder-white sands, and water sports galore.
+One of the best things to do in St. Thomas for families who want some beach time is to visit Magens Bay, a gorgeous seaside setting complete with sparkling turquoise seas, powder-white sands, and water sports galore.